jeff-hykin/universify/story.md

 console.log("Hello World") // dont get rid of this comment -> #>
 ```

-However, we are not quite done yet.
-There are some lingering issues.
+However, we are not done yet.

-Any JavaScript that does not contain `#>` can be safely added to that script.
+The good news is, the program above is highly generic.
+Any JavaScript code that does not contain `#>` can be safely added to that script.

+The problem is universal scripts are most useful as a bootstrapping installers.
+But installers are usually run remotely, not locally.
+E.g. there is no "path to itself" if the script is being run dynamically.

 The installer/setup code is 5 lines (~3800 characters).
 If someone really wanted to, I bet a hand-crafted code-golfed version would be under 1000 characters.<br>

 If it is expanded for readability it would look like this: